Best leaf blower to make light work of tidying

 • Best leaf blower for hard surfaces: Kärcher LBL 2 Cordless Battery Leaf Blower with Battery - View on Amazon UK

 Even in reasonably small gardens, raking is a time-consuming chore, which is where a leaf blower or garden vacuum can be a godsend.
-In this guide, we've rounded up the best leaf blowers on the market, from battery-powered to corded blowers that will need to be plugged into a power source.
+In this guide, we've rounded up the best leaf blowers on the market, from corded blowers that will need to be plugged into a power source to battery-powered options that enable you to go cable-free.

 The best leaf blowers every gardener needs in their shed